lparedes17/AlexFischerPortfolioWebsite/README.md

-# Simple Personal Website
+# Alex Fischer Portfolio
-This is a website created with HTML and CSS.
+This website was created using Figma and coded using HTML, CSS, and Javascript with no responsive website.

-Click here to view [website](https://lparedes17.github.io/SimplePersonalWebsiteOne/)

-**NOTE: The website is not responsive**